-1 Updates and Patches
+1 Installation, Updates and Patches

-This section contains patching related recommendations.
+This section contains recommendations related to installing and patching SQL Server.

-1.1 Ensure Latest SQL Server Service Packs and Hotfixes are Installed (Automated)
+1.1 Ensure Latest SQL Server Cumulative and Security Updates are Installed (Automated)

 SQL Server patches contain program updates that fix security and product functionality issues found in the software.
-These patches can be installed with a hotfix which is a single patch, a cumulative update which is a small group of patches or a service pack which is a large collection of patches.
+These patches can be installed with a security update, which is a single patch, or a cumulative update which is a group of patches.
 The SQL Server version and patch levels should be the most recent compatible with the organizations' operational needs.